kagiko/vaultwarden-wiki/Hardening-Guide.md

 ## Run as a non-root user

-The vaultwarden Docker image is configured to run the container process as the `root` user by default.
-This allows vaultwarden to read/write any data [bind-mounted](https://docs.docker.com/storage/bind-mounts/) into the container without permission issues, even if that data is owned by another user (e.g., your user account on the Docker host).
+The Vaultwarden Docker image is configured to run the container process as the `root` user by default.
+This allows Vaultwarden to read/write any data [bind-mounted](https://docs.docker.com/storage/bind-mounts/) into the container without permission issues, even if that data is owned by another user (e.g., your user account on the Docker host).

 The default configuration provides a good balance of security and usability -- running as root within an unprivileged Docker container provides a reasonable level of isolation on its own, while also making setup easier for users who aren't necessarily well-versed in how to manage ownership/permissions on Linux.
-However, as a general policy, it's better security-wise to run processes with the minimum privileges required; this is somewhat less of a concern with programs written in a memory-safe language like Rust, but note that vaultwarden does also use some library code written in C (SQLite, OpenSSL, MySQL, PostgreSQL, etc.).
+However, as a general policy, it's better security-wise to run processes with the minimum privileges required; this is somewhat less of a concern with programs written in a memory-safe language like Rust, but note that Vaultwarden does also use some library code written in C (SQLite, OpenSSL, MySQL, PostgreSQL, etc.).

 To run the container process (vaultwarden) as a non-root user (uid/gid 1000) in Docker:

-    docker run -u 1000:1000 -e ROCKET_PORT=8080 -p <host-port>:8080 \
+    docker run -u 1000:1000 [...other args...] vaultwarden/server:latest
-           [...other args...] \
-           vaultwarden/server:latest

-The default user in many Linux distros has uid/gid 1000 (run the `id` command to verify), so this is a good value to use if you prefer to be able to easily access your vaultwarden data without changing to another user, but you can adjust the uid/gid as needed.
-Note that you'll most likely need to specify a numeric uid/gid, because the vaultwarden container doesn't share the same mapping of user/group names to uid/gid (e.g., compare the `/etc/passwd` and `/etc/group` files in the container to the ones on the Docker host).

- `ROCKET_PORT` defaults to 80, which is a [privileged port](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html); it needs to be 1024 or higher when running as a non-root user, or else you'll get a permission denied error when vaultwarden attempts to bind and listen for connections on that port.

-To do the same in `docker-compose`:
+To do similarly in `docker-compose`:

     services:
       vaultwarden:
         image: vaultwarden/server:latest
         container_name: bitwarden
         user: 1000:1000
-        environment:
-          - ROCKET_PORT=8080

         ... other configuration ...

-Since `ROCKET_PORT` is being changed here, make sure to also update your reverse proxy config to proxy vaultwarden traffic to port 8080 (or whatever higher port you chose) instead of 80.
+The default user in many Linux distros has uid/gid 1000 (run the `id` command to verify), so this is a good value to use if you prefer to be able to easily access your Vaultwarden data without changing to another user, but you can adjust the uid/gid as needed.
+Note that you'll most likely need to specify a numeric uid/gid, because the Vaultwarden container doesn't share the same mapping of user/group names to uid/gid (e.g., compare the `/etc/passwd` and `/etc/group` files in the container to the ones on the Docker host).

+The Vaultwarden Docker images are set up such that the `vaultwarden` executable binds to port 80, which works fine since it runs as root by default.
+However, a non-root process is normally unable to bind to a [privileged port](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html) (i.e., a port below 1024).
+As of version 20.10.0 (see [moby/moby#41030](https://github.com/moby/moby/pull/41030)), Docker specially configures its containers so that non-root processes are allowed to bind to privileged ports by default.
+For earlier versions of Docker, or other container runtimes without this special behavior, the Vaultwarden Docker images also sets the [`cap_net_bind_service`](https://man7.org/linux/man-pages/man7/capabilities.7.html) capability on the `vaultwarden` executable, which is another way to allow an executable to bind to privileged ports when running as a non-root user.

 ## Mounting data into the container